What to know about the Oakland Mayor Sheng Thao recall election

 Who is against the recall?

-She does have some unofficial support though; her allies say that the recall is a waste of time and money, and many of the city’s problems came before Thao.
+But she does have some unofficial, grassroots support; her allies say that the recall is a waste of time and money, and many of the city’s problems came before Thao.

 A political committee called Oaklanders Defending Democracy reported collecting about $27,000 in contributions since July 1, according to campaign statements filed with election officials, The Oaklandside reported.